mlrun/mlrun/docs/feature-store/feature-store-data-retrieval.md

 # Feature Store:  Data retrieval
-Learn how to retrieve data with the feature store, and use it.
+Learn how to retrieve and use data with the feature store.

 **In this section**